- What is the Bitcoin Halving?

 - Final Thoughts: Will Bitcoin's Price Go Up After the Halving?

-The Bitcoin Halvening (or halving) is a significant moment in Bitcoin’s history.
-Bitcoin’s Halvening is a pre-programmed event that protects Bitcoin from inflation and helps ensure a degree of scarcity for the digital asset.
+The Bitcoin Halvening (or halving) is a significant moment in Bitcoin’s history; this pre-programmed event protects Bitcoin from inflation and helps ensure a degree of scarcity for the digital asset.

 What is the Bitcoin Halving?

 The Bitcoin Halving is an event pre-determined by Bitcoin’s programming where mining rewards are cut in half.
 Basically, the amount of BTC miners can earn as a reward for validating the next Bitcoin block is cut in half.

 In the 2020 halvening, the mining subsidy is going to be split from 12.5 BTC to 6.25 BTC.

 Bitcoin’s many Halving events seek to give the asset an element of “scarcity” to protect its long-term value.
 Bitcoin would become nearly as scarce as gold.